 Bitter melon contains phytonutrients including polypeptide-P. This is thought to be able to work the same way as insulin by reducing blood sugar levels.

 Bitter melon also carries a hypoglycemic agent called Charantin.
 Charantin is believed to increase glucose uptake and glycogen synthesis inside the cells of the liver, muscle, and adipose tissue.

-Together, these compounds may be responsible for blood sugar levels reduction in the treatment of type-2 diabetes, but the results are not yet conclusive.
+As a result, these compounds put together may be responsible for blood sugar level reduction in the treatment of type-2 diabetes, but the results are not yet conclusive.

 2. Low in Calories